BIMCoderLiang/LNLib/README.md

 - Curve Transform
 - Create Arc and Conic Curve
 - Create Bilinear/Cylindrical/Ruled/Revolved Surface
-- Global/Local Curve/Surface Interpolation & Approximation
+- Global/Local Curve/Surface Interpolation and Approximation

 This library is **in progress.**